SML-Fin/SML-Fin.github.io/index.md

 Participants can join the [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to receive notifcations.
 Events have a hybrid format where participants at the [Statistics Department](https://www.stats.ox.ac.uk/) connect to Zoom.

 Topics range from network analysis to portfolio selection to high-dimensional statistics and synthetic data generation.
-Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from our research group.
+Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from the research group.

 {% for category in site.data.talks %}
 # {{ category.type }}